 Promote collaboration: There is a need to build collaboration, opportunities and trust among social enterprise and other private or public entities.
-It has been observed that, partnership is the least common legal form of social enterprise in Ghana, according to the British Council’s report on Social Enterprise in Ghana.
+It has been observed that partnership is the least common legal form of social enterprise in Ghana, according to the British Council’s report on Social Enterprise in Ghana.

 Existing enabling environment for SE: The government of Ghana is ready for the conversation around social enterprise.
-CSOs should work with government to develop a legal and policy environment favourable to CSOs to engage in SE.
-Thus, the necessity for CSOs to have a clear understanding on their role in the agenda that strives for a "Ghana Beyond Aid".
+CSOs should work with the government to develop a legal and policy environment favourable to CSOs to engage in SE.
+Thus, the necessity for CSOs to have a clear understanding of their role in the agenda that strives for a “Ghana Beyond Aid”.

-Take advantage of opportunities: Another interesting opportunity for social entrepreneurs is the fact that there are enough problems in the society to be solved and many are related to the Sustainable Development Goals (SDGs).
+Take advantage of opportunities: Another interesting opportunity for social entrepreneurs is the fact that there are enough problems in society to be solved and many are related to the Sustainable Development Goals (SDGs).
 Social entrepreneurs should leverage on existing platforms such as the Social Enterprise Network in Ghana, the Ghana Institute of Management and Public Administration (GIMPA), Centre for Impact Investment; the British Council; Global Social Entrepreneurship Network etc., to curate and share knowledge, network and learn new ways of creating and or scaling their impact.

 This forum has fostered discussions around the social enterprise policy and its prospects for driving an enabling environment for domestic resource mobilisation for CSOs in Ghana.
-It has effectively increased participants’ knowledge on the opportunities and challenges of social enterprise in Ghana.
+It has effectively increased participants’ knowledge of the opportunities and challenges of social enterprise in Ghana.

-Roseline Lodonu, Project Coordinator at Hope for Future Generations (HFFG), who participated in the convening said that, "this was also an eye-opener because it has given me an opportunity to think about what my organisation can do to sustain our activities.
+Roseline Lodonu, Project Coordinator at Hope for Future Generations (HFFG), who participated in the convening said that “this was also an eye-opener because it has given me an opportunity to think about what my organisation can do to sustain our activities.
 The first thing I learned was that it wasn’t just enough to identify problems but getting resources to solve these problems.
-The issue must be relevant for the people and the organisation in order sell and to sustain it.
-And, it should have a great social impact".
+The issue must be relevant for the people and the organisation in order to sell and to sustain it.
+And, it should have a great social impact”.

 The discussion is ongoing. this convening was the first of a series that WACSI will organise with civil society actors, the government and the private sector.
 We are looking forward to the next convening with development partners.